JasonHyun/MiFoodTech/design/design-journey.md

 **Interviewee 4:**

 Jason Ng is a sophomore at Cornell University in Dyson.
 He is part of Cornell's Grub Venture.
+He is part of our intended audience because he is a potential investor with knowledge of investing in general, as well as investing in the food industry.
+Grub Ventures specifically focuses on impacting the food and agriculture industry.
+They also partner with food, technology, and agriculture focused venture-capital firms.
+This works well since our audience is potential investors in MiFoodTech, which is a food+robotics startup company.

 1. Have you ever invested before?
 Have you ever invested in a restaurant?